seanbao/mnemonas/docs/development.en.md

 make lint
 make check
 make docs-check
+make coverage
+make docker-check
 ```

-`make verify-changed` selects workflow, script, Go/Rust, frontend, E2E, Docker, and documentation checks from the changed files in the worktree, staged area, or a configured base ref.
-Documentation-only changes run `make docs-check`, which validates local Markdown links against files and heading anchors in the repository and confirms that README, CHANGELOG, SUPPORT, SECURITY, the Web README, and documents under `docs/` keep Chinese and English pairs; documents under `docs/` must also appear in both documentation indexes.
+`make verify-changed` selects checks from the changed files in the worktree, staged area, or a configured base ref.
+It can select workflow, script, Go/Rust, frontend, E2E, Docker, documentation, dependency-security, toolchain configuration, quality configuration, example configuration, and public-access template checks.
+When `go.mod`, `go.sum`, Cargo manifests or lockfiles, or Web npm manifests or lockfiles change, `verify-changed` adds dependency security checks; Web npm manifest or lockfile changes run npm audit with `NPM_AUDIT=1`.
+YAML configuration validation rejects syntax errors and duplicate keys within the same mapping so local parsing cannot silently override configuration values.
+Use `./scripts/verify-changed.sh --staged` to inspect staged content only, `./scripts/verify-changed.sh --base <ref>` to validate a branch range, and `--dry-run` to review selected commands without executing them.
+Docker image build and container smoke checks are bounded by `VERIFY_CHANGED_DOCKER_TIMEOUT=45m` by default; override it for slower networks or build hosts.
+The script automatically uses `timeout` or GNU coreutils `gtimeout`.

+Documentation-only changes run `make docs-check`.
+That command validates local Markdown links against files and heading anchors in the repository.
+It also validates JSON, YAML, and TOML code fences; JSON and YAML code fences reject duplicate keys within the same object or mapping.
+It also confirms that README, CHANGELOG, SUPPORT, SECURITY, the Web README, public-access template README, and documents under `docs/` keep Chinese and English pairs.
+Documents under `docs/` must also appear in both documentation indexes.

+`make coverage` runs repository-wide Go coverage with the temporary dataplane wrapper, enforces the `GO_COVERAGE_MIN` threshold, runs frontend coverage, and writes ignored local reports to `coverage/go.html` and `web/coverage/`.

 `make lint` and `make check` require `golangci-lint` unless `SKIP_GOLANGCI_LINT=1` is explicitly set for local troubleshooting.
-Go linting inherits `GO_LINT_ENV` from `GO_CMD_ENV` by default, so local checks use `GOTOOLCHAIN=local`; override `GO_LINT_ENV` only when automatic toolchain download is required.
+Go linting inherits `GO_LINT_ENV` from `GO_CMD_ENV` by default, so local checks use `GOTOOLCHAIN=local`.
+Override `GO_LINT_ENV` only when automatic toolchain download is required.

 ### Go